robcarver17/skipperman/docs/qualifications_report_help.md

 # Group history and qualifications

+No configuration is required, just click to generate the report.
+Warning: this is quite a slow report!

 This includes the 'achieved qualifications information' and then adds additional columns showing the sailing group a given sailor was allocated to for each event.